 This is a two-step application process.

-Documentation must be provided for each step according to the following schedule: Step 1 - Application Deadline: September 28.
+Documentation must be provided for each step according to the following schedule:

+Step 1 - Application Deadline: September 30.

 Step 2 - Interviews.
-Deadline for Hospital Preference Form: November 9.
+Deadline for Hospital Preference Form: November 20.

 Interviews are an integral part of the application process.
 Only in very exceptional circumstances are dental residents selected without having been interviewed.
 The U of T Teaching Hospitals will conduct their interviews after the application deadline.
 Normally, interviews take place from mid-October to early November.
 Each Hospital Dental Department sets its own interview schedule independently of the other Hospitals.
 As a result, you will be required to attend an interview with each of the Hospital Dental Departments in which you are interested.
-You are responsible for contacting the Hospital Dental Departments directly to make arrangements.